-It’s a busier week ahead on the economic calendar.
-Private sector PMIs will draw plenty of interest late in the week.
-Geopolitics will also be in focus in the week.
+It’s a particularly quiet day ahead on the economic calendar.
+U.S consumer confidence figures will draw plenty of interest later in the day, however.

 Banking bosses have said that cooperation between governments should be paramount in a post-Brexit world when looking to the future of finance.

 The British pound initially tried to rally during the trading session on Monday but gave back gains to show less than impressive trading action.

 The British pound has rallied just a bit during the trading session on Monday against the Japanese yen as we continue to see this market push a bit higher.

 Revenue at the file-sharing platform rose 26% to €65m (£55m, $75m) last year, while increasing by 64% to €45m in the first half of 2021, it said on Monday.